Illumina/PrimateAI/README.md

 ## DEMO DATA for DOWNLOADING
-Demo dataset can be downloaded at https://basespace.illumina.com/s/cPgCSmecvhb4
+Demo dataset (demodata.zip) can be downloaded from Illumina basespace at https://basespace.illumina.com/s/cPgCSmecvhb4 .

 The demo dataset contains 9 files:
 1. full_set_snp_info.csv: contains information of all the 70M possible missense SNPs.
 Generally users can reuse this file even if they prepare their own training, validation, and testing datasets.